runeSal/OPTI-G/README.md

 ## The program:
 ![GUI](https://raw.githubusercontent.com/runeSal/OPTI-G/master/Images/GUI%20v.0.4.1.PNG)

-This optimizer is intended for use with 'Pcb-gcode' which has etch and drill files, but there is no different between how the software handle Etch and Drill files, and other G-code files can also be optimized by this program.
+This optimizer is intended for use with 'pcbgcode' which has etch and drill files, but there is no different between how the software handle Etch and Drill files, and other G-code files can also be optimized by this program.

 ## The optimization:
 The optimization support where the cut enter and stop at different places, and cuts there enter and exit the same place.
 Do NOT support G-code, where the order of the cuts between tool change are important, and need to be performed in sequence.